ItzRick/WritingDashboard/WritingDashboard/README.md

 * ./backend/app/scoreapi/routes.py
 * ./backend/app/usersapi/routes.py

-The files ./backend/config.py and ./backend/app/\_init\_.py are automatically generated but have been adjusted and should thus be checked.
+The files ./backend/config.py and ./backend/app/\_init\_.py are generated from a template, but have been adjusted and should thus be checked.

-All files within ./backend/app/feedback/generateFeedback is made from scratch.
+All files within ./backend/app/feedback/generateFeedback are made from scratch.
+These files contain various classes to calculate the feedback, so the scores and explanations for uploaded documents.
+Everything to generate this feedback is contained within these classes.
 This means that all files need to be checked (except for the aforementioned .txt file).
 These files are:
 * ./backend/app/feedback/generateFeedback/BaseFeedback.py
 * ./backend/app/feedback/generateFeedback/CohesionFeedback.py
 * ./backend/app/feedback/generateFeedback/IntegrationContentFeedback.py